The Role of Morphological Variation in Evolutionary Robotics: Maximizing Performance and Robustness: Discussion and conclusion

 The analysis of the other modalities with which variations are introduced did not reveal qualitative differences.
-More specifically, contrary to our expectations, the incremental modalities in which the range of environmental variations increase during the evaluation episode or across generations did not lead to better results with respect to the modality in which the range of variations is fixed.
-Overall the analysis reported in this work should enable experimenters to appreciate the importance of environmental variations and to deal with them in a more informed way.
+More specifically, contrary to our expectations, the incremental modalities in which the variance of variations increases during evaluation episodes or across generations did not lead to better results with respect to the modality in which the range of variations is constant.
+Overall the analysis reported in this work should enable experimenters to appreciate the importance of variations and to deal with them in a more informed way.